Support At Home

 Clinical Care

 This category includes nursing care, for example, wound care, medication management and continence care.
-And allied health services, for example physiotherapy, occupational therapy and podiatry.
+It also includes allied health services, for example physiotherapy, occupational therapy and podiatry.

 Regardless of your financial situation, the government will fully cover the cost of all clinical supports, so there is no out of pocket cost.